CenterDevice/ceres/docs/ceres.1.md

   --no-progress-bar
   : Do not show progress bar during command execution.
 This is useful for non-interactive sessions.

+  --fail-on-fail
+  : Exits with code != 1 if any remote command fails

   -p, --public-ip
   : Use public IP address of instance